 A study published in 2001, to which I was alerted by Family Inequality, asked undergraduate college students their favorite color and presented the results by sex.
 Men’s favorites are on the left, women’s on the right:

-This is a great example of the difference between research findings and the interpretation of those findings.
-This is how I would interpret it:
+The article is a great example of the difference between research findings and the interpretation of those findings.
+For example, this is how I would interpret it:

 That’s how I’d interpret it.